AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-batch-set-image-fields.md

 ---
 description: Sets image-specific fields for one or more image assets.
-seo-description: Sets image-specific fields for one or more image assets.
-seo-title: batchSetImageFields

 solution: Experience Manager
 title: batchSetImageFields
-uuid: e0ad7da4-cb28-4402-8b47-a600916d23b3
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---